-If, for any reason, the Designated Liaison Person is not available, the staff member may raise their concerns with a Deputy Designated Liaison Person or their own manager or a HR Manager.
+If, for any reason, the Designated Liaison Person is not available, the staff member may raise their concerns with a Deputy Designated Liaison Person or mandated person or their own manager or a HR Manager.

 Staff, as individuals, are also free to consult with or report their concerns directly to TUSLA or An Garda Síochána.